-

-Jin Mudan Hong Cha (Chinese: 金牡丹红茶, pinyin: Jīn mǔdān hóngchá) – “Golden Peony Red Tea”, is one of the most revered and valuable varieties of red tea, originally from the Chinese province of Fujian.
-This tea is famous for its delicate, sweet taste with light fruity notes and exquisite aroma.
+Jin Mudan Hong Cha (Chinese: 金牡丹红茶, pinyin: Jīn mǔdān hóngchá) – "Golden Peony Red Tea" – is one of the most revered and prized varieties of red tea, native to China's Fujian province.
+This tea is renowned for its delicate, sweet flavor with light fruity notes and exquisite aroma.

 History and production features: